KGerhardt/AnnoSINE_v2/README.md

 - [Citations](#Citations)

 # Introduction
 AnnoSINE_v2 is a SINE annotation tool for plant/animal genomes.
-The program is designed to generate high-quality non-redundant SINE libraries for genome annotation.
-It uses the manually curated SINE library in the *Oryza sativa* genome to benchmark the annotation performance.
+The program is designed to efficiently generate high-quality non-redundant SINE libraries for genome annotation.
+This program is a new version of AnnoSINE.

 <div  align="center">
 <img src="https://github.com/yangli557/AnnoSINE/blob/main/pipeline.png" width = "700" height = "900" />